 Are I Bonds a Good Investment?

 I’m not your investment advisor, so you need to make the decision on what is a good investment for you.
 I personally have purchased I bonds, because I currently see them as a low risk, moderate rate of return option and an inflation hedge for medium-term funds (1+ year).
 While you need to hold on to I bonds for at least a year, interest penalties are pretty small thereafter, if you absolutely need the cash.
 And if I bond fixed rates go up notably from the current 0%, it might even be worth redeeming 0% issues to lock in higher fixed rates at some point.
-I bonds probably shouldn’t be more than a small percentage of an individual’s overall portfolio (without much choice on that, as you can only purchase up to $15,000 per year, max).
-Unless you think you’ll need the immediate liquidity of accessing funds within 1 year, I bonds are, right now, a better investment than just about any deposit account on the market.
+I bonds probably shouldn’t be more than a small percentage of an individual’s overall portfolio (without much choice on that, as you can only purchase up to $15,000 per year, max, aside from living trusts).
+Unless you think you’ll need the immediate liquidity of accessing funds within 1 year, I bonds are, right now, a better investment than any deposit account on the market.
 Long-term, the bulk of most investment portfolios should still be allocated towards low cost index funds.